 The Divi Builder builds your pages using shortcodes.
 These are invisible when the Divi theme is active but become visible when you activate another theme.

-Want to see him at work?
-Discover how the Divi Builder works
+Want to see it in action?
+Find out how the Divi Builder works

-Good news, there is a freemium plugin that will remove Divi's shortcodes.
-In addition, you will not have to set anything up: it is a question of Shortcode Cleaner Lite.
+Good news, there is a freemium plugin that will remove shortcodes from Divi .
+Moreover, you won't have to set anything: it's Shortcode Cleaner Lite.

-All you have to do is go to Extensions tab > Add and type his name in the search bar to find and install it.
+Simply go to the Extensions > Add tab and type its name in the search bar to find and install it.

 Once activated, this plugin will detect all "broken" shortcodes, i.e. all unused shortcodes.

-This plugin is therefore miraculous if you want to delete the Divi theme.
+So this plugin is miraculous if you want to remove the Divi theme.
 But it will also clean up any unused shortcodes generated by other plugins.

-I'm thinking in particular of the time when I added a "click to tweet" shortcode to each article in one of my blogs.
-The day I decided to remove this plugin, I had a lot of fun cleaning all my items...
+I'm thinking in particular of the time when I had added a "click to tweet" shortcode to each post on one of my blogs.
+The day I decided to delete this plugin, I had a lot of fun cleaning up all my articles...
 Shortcode Cleaner Lite would have saved me a lot of time!

-In addition, once the plugin has cleaned your pages, you can go to its dashbord and check the work it has done:
+Furthermore, once the plugin has cleaned up your pages, you can go to its dashboard and check the work it has done:

-- in the dashbord, you will find most of the essential information like :
+- in the dashbord you will find most of the essential information such as :

 - the number of "broken" shortcodes